glebgosm/Atlas/README.md

 # Atlas
-Atlas is a script for Golden Surfer that can automatically create multiple and sophisticated figures in Surfer
+Atlas is a script for Golden Surfer that can automatically create sophisticated figures in Surfer